China warns of war in case of move toward Taiwan independence

 The United States is the main arms supplier to Taiwan, which China deems a wayward province.
 Beijing has never renounced the use of force to bring the island under its control.

-Washington has no formal ties with democratic Taiwan, but is bound by law to help provide it with the means to defend itself.
+The United States has no formal ties with democratic Taiwan, but is bound by law to help provide it with the means to defend itself.

-The Chinese defense document said the United States had “provoked intensified competition among major countries, significantly increased its defense expenditure ... and undermined global strategic stability.”
+The Chinese ministry said the United States had “provoked intensified competition among major countries, significantly increased its defense expenditure ... and undermined global strategic stability.”

 China’s defense spending would maintain moderate and steady growth, but it was relatively low, compared to other major countries, it added.